Gathering customer feedback is crucial for the success of your SMS marketing efforts.

 Furthermore, long-term customers are more likely to provide verified reviews, which are crucial to your strategy.
 Studies show that customers are 15% more likely to complete a purchase after reading verified reviews.

 “You’ve been a customer for several years.
-As a result, your feedback is especially important.
-Please leave us a review at [link].
+As a result, your feedback is critical.
+Please leave us a review at [Link].”

 #7 Review Response Messages

-Messages that respond to customer reviews can be just as vital as the initial reviews themselves.
+Responses to customer reviews can be just as vital as the initial reviews.
 That’s because people spend, on average, 49% more money at businesses that respond to customer reviews.

-Responding to customer reviews can increase customer satisfaction in the following ways:
+Responding to online reviews can increase customer satisfaction in the following ways:

 - Customers feel like your business hears their voices